stefangweichinger/ansible-rclone/README.md

 ### `rclone_mounts: ""`

 This variable allows for the configuration of rclone mounts within your infrastructure. `rclone_mounts` should be a YAML list of objects, each including keys for `name`, `remote_name`, `remote_path`, `local_path`, `auto_mount`, and `extra_args`.
 This setup enables precise control over multiple mount points, their remote sources, and whether they should be automatically mounted.

+If you use this variable, you must run this role as root using `become: true`.

 #### Detailed example for `rclone_mounts`